learn-academy-2023-alpha/week-4-assessment-JacobR96/interview-questions.md

 4. Test-driven development: test driven devolpment means making your test in Rspec or Jest fix and then creating you rfunction to pass the test you gave it .

-5. HTTP: hyper text transfer proctocal. it uses port 80 and is unsecure. the secure version of this port is 443 which is https.
+5. HTTP: hyper text transfer proctocal. it uses port 80 and is unsecure. the secure version of this port is 443 which is https. git status